Gardens of Love and the Limits of Morality in Early Netherlandish Art

 Leiden: Brill, forthcoming in Spring 2019

 Hieronymus Bosch’s canonical Garden of Earthly Delights is but one example of the animation of landscapes, gardens, and the bounty of the earth to moralize bodies in the late medieval and early modern Low Countries.
-Indeed, as the book demonstrates, depicted gardens deeply animated bodily moralization for devout viewers of the era, who were taught that their very salvation was contingent upon physical normativity and carnal control.
+As the book demonstrates, depicted gardens deeply problematized the body for devout viewers of the era, who were taught that their very salvation was contingent upon physical normativity and carnal control.
 Bodily status, feelings, and acts were in fact for many the fundamental problems of human redemption.

 From paintings by Jan van Eyck, Rogier van der Weyden, and Joos van Cleve, to the celebrated Besloten hofjes (enclosed gardens) of Mechelen, to prints and printed books that circulated across the Low Countries, gardens and their bounty helped to shape, promote, and sometimes push back against perceived bodily challenges and failings.
-Metaphors of consumption and containment—or, alternatively, of bodies moving freely within a landscape—critiqued bodily states and acts around values promoted across a spectrum of sources, in theology, conduct books, and legislation for example.
+Metaphors of consumption and containment—and, conversely, of bodies moving freely within a landscape—critiqued bodily states and acts in relation to values promoted across a spectrum of sources, in theology, conduct books, and legislation for example.
 Key figures in these moralizing topographies were Christ and the Virgin Mary, upon whose purity theologians insisted.
-Artists pushed against the limits of visual representation to innovatively model Christological and Marian purity for viewers of their works, offering up Jesus and Mary as archetypal if necessarily inaccessible models of sexual comportment.
+Artists pushed against the limits of visual representation to innovatively offer Christological and Marian purity as models for viewers of their works, with Jesus and Mary as archetypal if necessarily inaccessible models of sexual comportment.
 Nature’s issue was hardly neutral in this cause.
 To the contrary, gardens, landscapes, and motifs inspired by the natural world participated directly and vitally in these vivid bodily critiques, inviting viewers to contemplate and perhaps adjust their carnal ethics.

 “Consumption as Eroticism in Early Netherlandish Devotional Art,” in Imagery and Ingenuity in Early Modern Europe: Essays in Honor of Jeffrey Chipps Smith, ed.
 Alisa Carlson, Catharine Ingersoll, and Jessica Weiss.
 Turnhout: Brepols, forthcoming in 2018.